lzhang638/lizhang.github.io/_pages/about.md

 * Herbicide Spraying Algorithm based on Pattern Recognition for Spraying Drones, Jun 2018-May 2019

+  _Hefei University of Technology_

+  * Fields: Image Processing, Drones
+  * Role: Algorithms Team Leader
-  _Hefei University of Technology_                                                                                  Supervisor: Dr.  Qi Tan
+  * Supervisor: Dr.  Qi Tan

     Precise spraying of the herbicides algorithms install on the drones was achieved by identifying weeds in the grains in order to save herbicide consumption and reduce pollution.